pnwairfire/bluesky-aws/docs/configuration.md

  - `bluesky` > `today`
  - `bluesky` > `config_file`
    - bluesky config file(s) to use when running bluesky; may be string or array (for specifying multiple files)
+ - `bluesky` > `config`
+   - bluesky config settings that override what's specified in the separate bluesky config file, if one is specified (see below)
  - `notitifications` > `email` > `enabled`
    - defaults to `false`
  - `notitifications` > `email` > `recipients`